koii-network/ezsandbox/Lesson 6/PartIII.md

 ## Part III.
 RPC API
-In this section of our guide, we'll explore how to use JSON RPC API to interact with SPL Tokens.
+In this section of our guide, we'll explore how to use JSON RPC API to interact with KPL Tokens.
 Specifically, we'll look at finding all token accounts for a specific mint address.
 This operation is crucial for understanding the distribution and accessibility of a token on the network.
 In this section, we will give a example, further cases you can reference our [RPC API Docs](https://docs.koii.network/develop/rpcapi/http/).

 ### Finding All Token Accounts for a Specific Mint
 To retrieve all token accounts associated with a specific mint, we utilize the `getProgramAccounts` RPC method.
 This method allows us to query multiple accounts that meet specified criteria.